-Group responsibilities: Markets, Countries (all except Greater China & North America), Government Affairs, Accelerate! - Customer centricity
+Responsibilities: Global Markets (all except Greater China & North America), Government Affairs, Market-to-Order Excellence.

 Ronald de Jong started his career at Philips in 1990 and held various key management positions in marketing, sales, service, operations, supply chain and general management.
 During his career Ronald worked in the following areas: business to consumer, business to business, and business to government.

 Following his role as Managing Director and Member of the Board of Philips Deutschland GmbH (with responsibility for bottom line in Germany, Austria and Switzerland) which he held from 2004, Ronald was appointed CEO Emerging Markets in 2008, and became a member of the Executive Team of Philips Healthcare.

 In 2011, Ronald was appointed Chief Market Leader and member of the Royal Philips Executive Committee in order to strengthen Philips’ focus on customers and markets.
 His core responsibility is to drive business development in the markets, co-accountable with the business CEOs for the delivery of market revenue and profitability targets.
 In this capacity, Ronald de Jong is also a member of the Board of Philips Capital N.V.

 In 2007, Ronald was ‘Honored by the World Economic Forum as a Young Global Leader’ in recognition of business accomplishments, commitment to society and potential to contribute to shaping the future of the world (ref.
 Prof. Klaus Schwab, Founder and Executive Chairman of the World Economic Forum).

 In 2012 he became a member of the Supervisory Board of SNV, an international not-for-profit organization based in the Netherlands.